cs3110/textbook/ads/implementing_callbacks.md

       | Rejected exc -> reject resolver exc
 ```
 But if the state is resolved, then the callback provided by the user to bind
-can at last be run on the contents of the resolved promise.
-Running the callback
+can&mdash;at last!&mdash;be run on the contents of the resolved promise.
-produces a new promise.
-It might already be rejected or resolved, in which
+Running the callback produces a new promise.
+It might already be
-case that state again propagates.
+rejected or resolved, in which case that state again propagates.
 ```
       | Resolved x ->
         let promise = callback x in